When to Go to the Hospital

 Should I Go to the Hospital?

-Staying at home when possible is an important part of containing coronavirus spread.
-However, people experiencing medical emergencies or those that need urgent medical care should not stay at home.
+People experiencing medical emergencies or those that need urgent medical care should not stay at home.
 If you need care, you should go to the hospital.

 Now more than ever, ERs are here for communities in Maryland and the nation.
 Hospitals across the University of Maryland Medical System (UMMS) will never close our doors to anyone who needs care.